Tennessee Rural S T E M Collaborative

 Cohort members interact with work-alike groups that concentrate on a specific area of focus: Community & Post Secondary Partnerships, STEM Integrated Curriculum & Instruction, Family Engagement, Career Awareness, and Computer Science Integrated Curriculum & Instruction.
 For each area of focus, participants will engage in targeted professional development and have the opportunity to meet experts in the field.

-You can read teacher perspectives of the program here
+You can read teacher perspectives of the program here.

 Mark your calendars.

-East Cohort Date:
+East TN Cohort

 Testimonial